The Diane 35 Hormonal Contraceptive Pill is what it sounds like.

 - The term ‘withdrawal bleed’ refers to medically induced or artificial bleeding.
 It is similar to the natural period in that it occurs around day 28 of the cycle; however, it is not a natural period due to the absence of ovulation.

 - Diane 35 is started when the vaginal contraceptive ring is removed.
-When transitioning from progesterone-only methods of contraception such as the ‘Minipill,’ an implant, or a ‘Intra Uterine Device/System,’ Diane 35 may be started at any time with the proviso that an additional barrier of protection (condom/diaphragm) be used during the first 7 days.
+When transitioning from progesterone-only methods of contraception such as the ‘Minipill,’ an implant, or an ‘Intra Uterine Device/System,’ Diane 35 may be started at any time with the proviso that an additional barrier of protection (condom/diaphragm) be used during the first seven days.

 Missing Pills Instructions – What to do in the case of a missing pill

 These instructions are only applicable if one or more of the 21 beige active tablets is missing; they do not apply to any placebo pills (found in Diane 35ED)

 If you forget to take a Diane 35 tablet, take it as soon as possible, preferably within 12 hours, even if this means taking two pills concurrently the following day.
 Continue with the remainder of the medications as normal.

 If you miss two consecutive doses within the first two weeks, take two tablets the day after the missed dosage and two more the following day.
 Then, carry on as usual with the rest of the pack.
 However, additional protection in barrier contraception (condom/diaphragm) is recommended for seven days after the missed pill incidence.
 Suppose, for example, that two consecutive pills are missed during the third week.
 In that case, the current pack should be discontinued, and a new one with seven days of additional barrier contraceptive protection should be started.

 Consider the case when three or more consecutive pills are missing at any point in time.
 In such a situation, the current defaulter pack should be withdrawn, and a new one started, providing seven days of barrier contraceptive protection.